-- a) To develop evaluation report (a full outline of the FE report's content is provided in ToR Annex A) that must provide evidence-based information that is credible, reliable and useful by assessing project performance against expectations set out in the project's Results Framework (see ToR Annex B); - b) To review all relevant sources of information including the Project Document, ESSP, Project Inception Report, PPRs, Project Board meeting minutes, Financial and Administration guidelines (SOP), project budget revisions, national strategic and legal documents, and any other materials that the evaluator considers useful for evidence-based evaluation. - c) To review the baseline, targets and indicators and annual reports submitted to the project's donors; - d) To follow a participatory and consultative approach ensuring close engagement with the Project Team, government counterparts (the MOF, MEDPR), national partner agencies, the UNDP Country Office, direct beneficiaries and other stakeholders.
-Engagement of stakeholders is vital to a successful FE.
-Stakeholder involvement should include online interviews with stakeholders who have project responsibilities, including but not limited to MOF, MEDPR, CERR, IFS, Centre for Strategic Development, "Yuksalish' Movement, Ministry of Higher Education, Ministry of Health, General Prosecutor's Office, and international organizations such as World bank, ADB, EU, EBRD, IsDB, AFD.
-As applicable, include any relevant data/information/policy framework that may be required for each activity; - e) To take into account criteria such as relevance, effectiveness, efficiency, sustainability, to review the final results and progress of the project (see ToR Annex C: guiding evaluation questions). - f) To deliver results as indicated in the deliverables table.
+- a) To develop evaluation report (a full outline of the FE report's content is provided in ToR Annex A) that must provide evidence-based information that is credible, reliable and useful by assessing project performance against expectations set out in the project's Results Framework (see ToR Annex B); - b) To review all relevant sources of information including the Project Document, ESSP, Project Inception Report, PPRs, Project Board meeting minutes, Financial and Administration guidelines (SOP), project budget revisions, national strategic and legal documents, and any other materials that the evaluator considers useful for evidence-based evaluation. - c) To review the baseline, targets and indicators and annual reports submitted to the project's donors; - d) To follow a participatory and consultative approach ensuring close engagement with the Project Team, government counterparts, national partner agencies, the UNDP Country Office(s), direct beneficiaries and other stakeholders.
+Engagement of stakeholders is vital to a successful FE. - e) To take into account criteria such as relevance, effectiveness, efficiency, sustainability, to review the final results and progress of the project (see ToR Annex C: guiding evaluation questions). - a) To review whether mid-term review recommendations have been addressed and implemented. - b) To provide forward-looking recommendations on how UNDP Uzbekistan and the Government of Uzbekistan can further enhance corruption prevention mechanisms based on the achievements of the PCEAT project.

+c) To deliver results as indicated in the deliverables table.